jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

   <img src="/images/deltahomewinextras.png" alt="Table showing the distribution of events for within a good or bad at bat" style="width: 100%;">
 </figure>

 This is quite possibly the most interesting piece of information in the study!
-The number of "good" at-bats during extra innings in this situation is much higher.
+The number of "good" at-bats during extra innings in this situation is much higher at 47.5% when in the specific situation.
 This could be because every at-bat has a lot more weight in terms of delta win expectancy.
-Without the raw delta win expectancy numbers, we cannot determine whehter or not htis is true.
+Scoring a run to take the lead late in the game means more than scoring a run to take the lead in an early inning however, the chart wasn't weighted to measure that.
+It was simply made to measure the counts of when a "good" or "bad" at-bat was recorded.

 Comparing Both Situations